muellerzr/model-sizer/README.md

 # Model Sizer

-A library for you to check the size of models hosted on the 🤗 Hub and see the minimum recommended vRAM to load a model in with 🤗 Accelerate.
+A library for you to check the size of models hosted on the 🤗 Hub and see the minimum recommended vRAM to load a model in with 🤗 Accelerate, as well as a rough idea on how much is needed to train the model using Adam.

 ## Install Directions